Start your ministry journey with us!

 Hope Residency is a ministry development opportunity for high capacity young leaders who are called to vocational ministry.
 Over the course of 11 months, residents will be challenged to grow personally, relationally and spiritually as they gain practical experience in a ministry position working side by side with church leadership and a personal mentor.

 Hope Residency is for young adults generally 20 years or older who are called to full-time vocational ministry.

 - Someone who has completed at least two years of post high school education and is ready to gain hands on experience in ministry.

-- Someone with a degree or at least three years of post high school work experience in non-ministry field who has felt called to full time ministry and is looking for a safe place to learn and experience vocational ministry.
+- Someone who has at least three years of post high school work experience who is called to full time ministry and is looking for a safe place to learn and gain experience in vocational ministry.

 What to expect